dcarralma/OntologyNormalizer/README.md

 The program takes two arguments:
  1. The path of the input ontology file (this must be a valid OWL file that can be parsed by the OWLAPI).
  2. The path where the normalized ontology will be stored.

-E.g., if run from the command line, you would use something like: java -jar OntologyNormalizer.jar Input/exampleOntology.owl Output/normalizedOntology.owl
+E.g., if run from the command line using a .jar file, you would have to type something like: java -jar OntologyNormalizer.jar Input/exampleOntology.owl Output/normalizedOntology.owl

 Note the following comments: